meggoww/build-a-garden/labs/local-dev-setup.md

    DATABASE_URL=postgres://your_db_username:your_db_password@localhost:5432/your_db​

-4. Open the terminal in VSCode and run the following commands:​
+4. Open a Git Bash terminal in VSCode and run the following commands:​

 To install project dependencies​